Your ZIP System Wall Sheathing Questions — Answered

 What is a WRB?

 A WRB is a water-resistive barrier (or weather-resistive barrier).
-It is a layer of protection from bulk water intrusion in an exterior wall assembly located between the structural wall panel and cladding system.
-At least one layer of WRB is required by the building code throughout North America.
+It stops water from getting into wall assemblies by creating a barrier between the structural wall and the outside covering.
+The building code requires at least one layer of WRB throughout North America.

 Does ZIP System need to be covered with housewrap?